cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 # Introduction
-This document describes the schema for the JSON formatted Juneberry Report configuration file.
-This schema has a unique behavior when compared to other Juneberry configuration files, in that it may exist within its own configuration file OR be inserted into other schemas, such as model configs or experiment configs.
+This document describes the JSON format used in a Juneberry Report configuration file.
+Juneberry Report configurations have a unique behavior when compared to other Juneberry configuration files, in that it may exist within their own configuration file OR be inserted into other configuration files, such as model configs or experiment configs.

-# Basic Report Schema
+# Basic Report Config Structure
-The following schema applies to standalone ReportConfigs, or any "reports" stanzas that have been inserted into model configs or experiment configs.
+The following structure applies to standalone ReportConfigs, or any "reports" stanzas that have been inserted into model configs or experiment configs.
 ```
 {